MLNTeam-Unical/MLNTeam-Unical.github.io/_members/andrea-tagarelli.md

   website: https://people.dimes.unical.it/andreatagarelli
 ---

-Andrea Tagarelli is an associate professor of computer engineering at the University of Calabria, Rende, Italy, DIMES Dept. Head’s Delegate for Technology Transfer of research results, and Scientific Coordinator of the Artificial Intelligence and Data Science Lab.
+Andrea Tagarelli is full professor of computer engineering at the University of Calabria, Rende, Italy, DIMES Dept. Head’s Delegate for Technology Transfer of research results, and Scientific Coordinator of the Artificial Intelligence and Data Science Lab.